taikedz/dockervisor/README.md

 ## Pre-requisites

+Required:

 * Dockervisor is implemented in Python 3
 * You will need the latest docker-ce: see the [official docker documentation](https://www.docker.com/community-edition)

+Optional:

+* `git` is required for cloning, or you can download a [ZIP file](https://github.com/taikedz/dockervisor/archive/master.zip)
+* For auto-start functionality, systemd is required, or you will need to write your own init script

 Install the Dockervisor tool: